medcomdk/MedCom-FHIR-Communication/docs/assets/documents/030_Governance-for-Network-Layer.md

 The Danish Healthcare Messaging Network is currently the VANS Network on which the overall shipment of a message is handled through Asynchronous Messaging.

-To be able to communicate over the VANS Network, both senders and receivers **SHALL** have an GLN number issued by the SOR.
-[Link for SOR](https://sundhedsdatastyrelsen.dk/da/rammer-og-retningslinjer/organisationsregistrering)
+To be able to communicate over the VANS Network, both senders and receivers **SHALL** have an GLN number issued by the SOR. <a href="https://sundhedsdatastyrelsen.dk/da/rammer-og-retningslinjer/organisationsregistrering" target="_blank">Link for SOR (Danish)</a>

 To be able to communicate a specific MedCom FHIR messagetype both senders and receivers **SHALL** be registered in SOR with that messagetype and version.